NushaMBZ/aide-memoire/Level 3/LLJ3265/QA S-01.md

 How does procedural law facilitate the enforcement of substantive law?

-- Procedural law facilitates the enforcement of substantive law by outlining the processes, procedures, and mechanisms for resolving legal disputes and obtaining remedies.
+- Procedural law facilitates the enforcement of substantive law by <mark style="background: #FF5582A6;">outlining the processes, procedures, and mechanisms for resolving legal disputes and obtaining remedies.</mark>

 What is the significance of procedural law in the legal system?